freesk/react-time-tracker/README.md

 $ npm start
 ```
 ## Development
-The server is missing a json-to-csv conversion tool.
+- The server is missing a json-to-csv conversion tool
-The server is missing email verification on a new signup request.
+- The server is missing email verification on a new signup request
-The server is missing data validation.
+- The server is missing data validation
-The client needs a menu.
+- The client needs a menu
-This must be wrapped up as a [Cordova](https://cordova.apache.org) hybrid app.